 - Object Number:

-- netsuke, costume (personal accessories), pharmacy (preparation), costume (personal accessories), grinding, mortars and pestles, netsuke, pharmacy (preparation), rabbits
+- netsuke, costume (personal accessories), pharmacy (preparation) and costume (personal accessories), grinding, mortars and pestles, netsuke, pharmacy (preparation) and rabbits

 - visual and verbal communication

 We encourage the use and reuse of our collection data.

 Data in the title, made, maker and details fields are released under Creative Commons Zero

 Descriptions and all other text content are licensed under a Creative Commons Attribution 4.0 licence